-In 2017, the Charitable Foundation nearly tripled its support for students attending the state’s community colleges: from about $150,000 to more than $410,000.
+In 2017, the Charitable Foundation nearly tripled its support for students attending the state’s community colleges: from about $150,000 to $437,000.
 And we are committed to awarding a half-million in support to those students each year for the next four years.

 Why?
 Because our community colleges are key in boosting economic opportunity for New Hampshire families, and key to achieving the goal that 65 percent of New Hampshire adults have a high-value degree or credential by the year 2025.